alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - claude.ai (Anthropic)
 - copilot.microsoft.com (Microsoft Copilot)
 - gemini.google.com (Google Gemini)
+- grok.x.ai (Grok/xAI)
+- qwen.com (Qwen/Alibaba)
+- yiyan.baidu.com (Ernie Bot/Baidu)
+- deepseek.com
+- kimi.com
+- mistral.ai
 - perplexity.ai
 - poe.com
-- mistral.ai
-- qwen.ai
-- kimi.com
-- ernie.baidu.com
-- deepseek.com
-- grok.com and x.ai
 - you.com

 Referrals from LLMs differ from many other external sources.
 Some LLM interfaces operate through mobile apps or embedded environments that do not reliably pass referrer information to the browser.
 They may also strip the referrer entirely for privacy reasons.
 In these cases, the visit will often be recorded as "Direct" traffic.
 As a result, this exploration will under-represent the true volume of LLM-influenced visits.
 It captures only visits where a referral can be identified.